supertuxkart/stk-website/wiki/FAQ.md

 **CPU**

 The CPU performance might be the limitation depending on graphics card and graphics setting, mostly for online play which is more CPU-intensive.
-Good CPU performance helps insure high framerate and more importantly smoothness.
+Good CPU performance helps ensure high framerate and more importantly smoothness.
 For STK, single-thread performance is paramount.

 * **Recommended**: Core i5-2400 single-thread performance or higher.
 This includes AMD Ryzen desktop CPUs, most Intel desktop CPUs since 2012 and recent mid-to-high end mobile CPUs.
 * **Minimal**: Any Intel or AMD dual-cores processors.
 Very old models and low-clocked mobile parts may struggle, especially in online play.